 To exemplify the computation of the three-point function, we consider only the massless field.
 From the discussion in section \ref{sec:holo_ren_int}, the term of order $\lambda$ in the expansion of the canonical momentum $\Pi^{\mathrm{sub}}$ is proportional to $\left(\partial_r - f \right) \Phi_1$.
 This allows to obtain the three point function as

-Note that the bulk-boundary propagators $K_s$ here are defined in \eqref{eq:defKs} with respect to $\phi_s$ instead of $\phi^{\mathrm{(II)}}$.
-Hence the $\Phi_1$ in \eqref{eq:3ptFreqStartingpoint} has to be antipodally identified as described in \eqref{eq:defPhiSviaoperator}.
-Inserting the bulk-boundary propagator and performing some manipolations shown Appendix \ref{sec:3ptFunctionFrequencyCalcs}, we arrive at
+Note that the bulk-to-boundary propagators $K_s$ here are defined in \eqref{eq:defKs} with respect to $\phi_s$ instead of $\phi^{\mathrm{(II)}}$.
+Hence the arguments of $\Phi_1$ in \eqref{eq:3ptFreqStartingpoint} have to be antipodally identified as described in \eqref{eq:defPhiSviaoperator}.
+Inserting the bulk-to-boundary propagator and performing some manipulations shown Appendix \ref{sec:3ptFunctionFrequencyCalcs}, we arrive at

-where we expressed the angles $\Omega_j$ as unit-vectors on the sphere $\mathds{S}^{d-1}$ embedded in $\mathds{R}^{d}$.
+where we expressed the angles $\Omega_j$ as unit-vectors $\hat{x}_j$ on the sphere $\mathds{S}^{d-1}$ embedded in $\mathds{R}^{d}$.
 One can further use the coarea formula \cite{6fe0bdee-acb9-3218-a361-f3d025305446} (see also \cite{GiaquintaMathematicalAnalysis}) to make the collinear structure of the form $ \delta\left(\hat{x}_1 - \hat{x}_2\right)\delta\left(\hat{x}_1 - \hat{x}_3\right)$ manifest for the three point function.
 This feature is common to amplitudes for electric Carrollian field theories, e.g. \cite{Bagchi:2023fbj}.

 Notice that \eqref{eq:3pFunctionIntermediatemain} agrees up to prefactors with the results of \cite{Kulkarni:2025qcx, Nguyen:2023miw}.
 For example, in equation (3.8) of \cite{Kulkarni:2025qcx} the $\Delta_k$ has to be set equal to $\Delta$ in \eqref{eq:scalaingDimension} to obtain the same exponent in \eqref{eq:3pFunctionIntermediatemain}.
 There is, however, an interesting feature of our three-point function.
 Since the frequencies in \eqref{eq:3pFunctionIntermediatemain} range from $-\infty$ to $+ \infty$, and positive frequencies correspond to scattering data on $\scri^{-}$ and negative frequencies to data on $\scri^{+}$, the three-point correlation function naturally comprises both, $1\to 2$ and $2 \to 1$ scattering configurations.